MikeR94/CI-Project-Portfolio-4/README.md

     * Text.

 # Technologies Used
+* [Django](https://www.djangoproject.com/) - A model-view-template framework used to create Cafe Manbo
+* [Bootstrap](https://getbootstrap.com/) - A CSS framework used to aid in front-end development
 * [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides the content and structure for the website.
 * [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provides interactive elements of the website
 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) - Provides the functionality of the website.
 * [a11y](https://color.a11y.com/Contrast/) - Used to test the contrast and accessibility.
 * [Favicon](https://favicon.io/) - Used to create the favicon.